Below is a list of some of the cases the firm has handled, not a complete list, and is not a guaranty of future results.

-Klein & Wilson represented the Doe family, whose lives were shattered when their rented van experienced a flat tire and rolled several times.
+Klein & Wilson represented the Doe family, whose lives were shattered when a tire on their rented van failed and the van rolled several times.
 The family's five-year-old daughter was killed.
-Although the accident occurred in San Bernardino, a county notorious for low verdicts, Klein & Wilson was able to move the case to Orange County, where verdicts are larger.
-This was a case which required extreme sensitivity, as one of the allegations in the case was that Mr. Doe did not properly fasten his young daughter's seat belt.
-Klein & Wilson, therefore, took careful steps to position the case for a maximum settlement, without the father having to sit for a deposition where he would endure extensive cross-examination on the seat belt issue.
-Incurring only a minimum amount of expert expense, and after taking only two depositions, Klein & Wilson was able to settle the case for over $1.2 million.
+This was a case which required extreme sensitivity, as the defendant alleged that Mr. Doe did not properly fasten his young daughter into her car seat.
+Klein & Wilson took careful steps to position the case for a maximum settlement, without the father having to sit for a deposition where he would endure extensive cross-examination.
+Klein & Wilson was able to settle the case for over $1.2 million after taking only two depositions.
 While not the largest verdict or settlement Klein & Wilson has ever achieved, the fact this settlement was achieved without the clients' having to testify (under the circumstances of this case) was one of Klein & Wilson's greatest case successes.

 Klein & Wilson represented the manufacturer of a heater in an explosion case where plaintiff was seriously burned.
-Following aggressive defense tactics, Klein & Wilson was successful in obtaining a settlement in the amount of $60,000.
+Following aggressive defense tactics, Klein & Wilson was successful in settling the case for only $60,000.

 Gutierrez v.
 Norris Cylinder

-This case involved a nationally reported tragic accident where two Metrorail workers were seriously burned and another worker seriously injured when an acetylene tank manufactured by Klein & Wilson's client exploded.
-Klein & Wilson retained the world's leading expert on acetylene cylinders and presented a case indicating that other defendants and the plaintiffs themselves were primarily responsible for the accident.
+Two Metrorail workers were seriously injured when an acetylene tank manufactured by Klein & Wilson's client exploded.
 Recognizing damages could easily exceed $20 million, Klein & Wilson conducted mock trials and learned that ordinary jurors would hold other defendants responsible for the accident, not Klein & Wilson's client.
-Armed with these mock trials, Klein & Wilson entered into an imaginative "Mary Carter" settlement with plaintiffs, which allowed Klein & Wilson's client to settle the case for less than the costs of defense.
+Armed with these mock trial results, Klein & Wilson entered into an imaginative "Mary Carter" settlement with plaintiffs, which allowed Klein & Wilson's client to settle the case for less than the costs of defense.
 The remaining defendants went to trial and ultimately paid plaintiffs approximately $15 million.

 Powlison v.
 General Motors

-This case arose out of a serious single truck and trailer accident in Northern California.
-The Powlisons' General Motors Suburban left the road as a result of losing control of a swaying trailer.
-One of the Powlison children died and the rest of the family was seriously injured.
+This case arose out of a single truck and trailer accident in Northern California.
+The Powlisons' Suburban left the road when the driver lost control of a swaying trailer.
+One of the Powlison children died and the other family members were seriously injured.
 Klein & Wilson represented the manufacturer of the brake actuator and the anti-sway devices on the trailer.
-Klein & Wilson settled this case on behalf of its client for $25,000, substantially less than any of the other settling defendants.
+Klein & Wilson settled this case on behalf of its client for only $25,000, substantially less than any of the other settling defendants.